 Famed New York restaurant Carbone is an Italian-American restaurant created by Mario Carbone, Rich Torrisi and Jeff Zalaznick has opened in the Aria Resort and Casino in Las Vegas.
+When people open a place like this, they often need to take a restaurant feasibility study to see if it will work.
+Considering the history behind this location, it should do very well.
 The restaurant takes its guests back to the mid-20th century featuring homage to the essence of the great Italian-American restaurants of mid-20th century in New York, with tableside service and showmanship by a captain.
 The cuisine invokes gastronomic memories of a by-gone era like seafood Salad, linguini vongole, lobster fra diavola, chicken scarpariello and veal parmesan.
 We highly recommend the truffle pasta dishes and the tableside caesar alla zz.

 Recently, we spoke to Chef Mario Carbone about his newest venue and the industry as a whole.